1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

-Timothy is a Senior Vice President and Wealth Adviser with Argent Trust Company.
+Timothy Barrett is a senior vice president and trust counsel with Argent Trust Company.
 His expertise in multiple states for trust and estate planning, family governance, special needs trusts, business succession and wealth transfer furthers Argent's clients' personal and generational financial success.

 Prior to his 18 years as a Wealth Adviser at Argent, J.P.
 Morgan Private Bank and PNC Private Wealth Management, Timothy practiced law in trust and estate planning.

 Timothy is a graduate of the Louis D. Brandeis School of Law, 2016 Bingham Fellow, a Board Member of the Metro Louisville Estate Planning Council, and is a Member of the Louisville, Kentucky and Indiana Bar Associations, the University of Kentucky Estate Planning Institute Program Planning Committee, the Walden School Parent Association, the Center for Women & Family's Advisory Board and Speaker's Bureau, Coaching Boys into Men, and Own It: Men Against Violence Against Women.

 Even smart, ethical, well-intentioned trustees could find themselves in trouble, possibly facing a judgment that they could be forced to pay from their own funds.

 Who is the right person to watch out for your interests after you're gone: A family member, a member of your financial team, a bank, a professional trustee?
 To find the right answer, ask yourself the right questions.

 Having enough money for a sweet retirement takes more than just saving.
 It takes smart spending and discipline.
 If you're falling behind, it's time for a financial lifestyle overhaul.
 Five steps will get you on your way.

 When you think about IRAs, you're probably thinking stocks and bonds.
 But private equity investments can open new doors to some retirement savers.